xujiyuan/calpoly/README.md

 If you have trouble getting this app to set up and run or you have any concerns, feel free to send me comments @xuj4@miamioh.edu or call/text me 5138287572

+P.S the code is mostly in `src/app/app.component.ts` and the unit test is in `src/app/app.component.spec.ts`